philipokumu/company-management-system/README.md

 npm run dev

-### Create a database and set the environment variables in .env file.
+### Create a database in your php localhost

+### Clone .env file and set your database details in the environment variables

+cp .env.example .env

-### Also add your mail trap credentials on
+### Also add in your mail trap credentials on:

 <p>MAIL_MAILER=smtp</p>
 <p>MAIL_HOST=smtp.mailtrap.io</p>